ubilabs/node-formatted-stream/README.md

-# node-formatted-stream
+# formatted-stream

 A universal wrapper around file format parsers.
-Currently supports in- and output in CSV and JSON format.
+Currently supports in- and output in CSV, JSON, and XLSX format.

 ## Usage